klustic/sc19-lab-docs/Lab3.md

 ## Uploading the payload

-Run the Python script to generate your pickle exploit payload, save the payload to disk:
+Run the Python script to generate your pickle exploit, saving the payload to disk:

 ```
 python make_pickle.py >Desktop/pickle_exploit.xml